Allan1/guide-automator/README.md

 ---
 ## Using GD.driver
 ---
-_This topic is for more complex cases or personal needs that guide-automator not support_
+_This topic is for more complex cases or personal needs that guide-automator does not support_

 Example:
 ```